 - Critical breach- in relation to fatigue due to exceeding maximum work time or having minimum rest time that will adversely influence the driver’s capability to drive safely.

 Chain of responsibility policy statement

 A policy statement is an official document that is essential for proper management of the business.
 It gives you a road map of what you have to do to stay in the supply chain as a broad statement about the aim to reduce issues that poses a threat to safety in your business.
 It also reflects the accomplishments of your business goals.
 Identification of processes within your organization will be formalised by a written document outlining the involved processes.

 Are you looking to employ a successful, detail oriented training and transport agency?
-Here at Chris Shilling Transport Training, we provide a complete training service that focusses on safety, compliance and customer satisfaction.
+Here at CS Transport Training, we provide a complete training service that focusses on safety, compliance and customer satisfaction.